Aggie Yell Leaders: Football-specific traditions

 Besides their game-day duties, the Aggie Yell leaders are the Masters of Ceremonies at the Aggie pep-rally-type event known as Midnight Yell Practice.
-This event is held the night before a football game, at midnight, at Kyle Field for home games or at a designated location in the opposing team's city for away games.
+This event is held the night before a football game, at midnight, at Kyle Field for home games and at a designated location in the opposing team's city for away games.
 During these events, the Aggie Yell Leaders tell stories about ways in which "Ol' Rock" the prototypical Aggie defeats the upcoming opponents' mascots and lead the crowds in yells, so that all attendees know what to do in the coming game.
 They lead an additional, smaller, Yell Practice on the Thursday night before all away games (even bowl games), called Arch Yell, which is held in front of the 12 arches at the entryway to the Corps of Cadets quad area.

-At the various yell practices, the Aggie Yell Leaders wear either maroon (seniors) or white (juniors) T-shirts and denim overalls that they decorate with maroon paint, often featuring their graduation year and various depictions of the A&M traditions.
+At the various yell practices, the Aggie Yell Leaders wear either maroon (seniors) or white (juniors) T-shirts and denim overalls that are embroidered by a seamstress, often featuring their graduation year and various depictions of the A&M traditions.
 During sporting events, they always wear a white button-down shirt and white pants.

 During a game, the Yell Leaders signal the crowd to start a yell by flashing pass backs.
 Once the signal is passed throughout the crowd, the Yell Leaders give the signal for the crowd to "hump it," or lean forward with hands just above their knees, and the yell begins.
 The theory behind "humpin' it" is that it aligns the back, neck and throat in the proper position to maximize the noise.
 They also use pass backs to signal when to sing the various school songs, in much the same way as cheerleaders lead songs at other schools.

 When the Aggie football team is defeated at home, the crowd remains in the stands at the end of the game while the Aggie Yell Leaders conduct a short yell practice, including the singing of the song 12th Man, in preparation for the next week's game.
-If the Aggies win a home football game, the freshmen in the Corps of Cadets chase them around Kyle Field behind the 20 yard line, and, once they are captured, carry them across campus and toss them into Fish Pond, a fountain full of cold water.
-Meanwhile, the Aggie fans follow the Aggie Band as they leave Kyle Field and congregate in front of the Sbisa Dining Center, the current location of Fish Pond, for another Yell Practice.
-After the last Yell Leader has been thrown into Fish Pond, the soaking-wet Yell Leaders lead the fans in a yell practice against the following week's opponent.
+If the Aggies win a home football game, the freshmen in the Corps of Cadets chase them around Kyle Field behind the 20 yard line, and, once they are captured, carry them across campus and toss them into Rudder Pond, a fountain full of cold water.
+After the last Yell Leader has been thrown into Rudder Pond, the soaking-wet Yell Leaders lead the fans in a yell practice against the following week's opponent.

+List of Yell Leaders

+The following is a list of Yell Leaders since 1970: